marh-ali/southeastRides-neo4j/README.md

-October 2023 update: I'm pausing development on this project to study and research buildling it in a fully serverless, microservice architecture.
+October 2023 update: I'm pausing development on this project to study and research building it in a fully serverless, microservice architecture with AWS.

 # Southeast Rides